Psychologist Therapist Counselling Hamilton

 Samaen, M., et al., (2020).
 A clinical effectiveness trial comparing ACT and CBT for inpatients with depressive and mixed mental disorders.

-All of our therapists are trained in CBT.
+All available therapists are trained in CBT.
 Contact us for more information about how CBT could be helpful to you or to request an appointment.

 ACT stands for Acceptance and Commitment Therapy.
 ACT originated in the 1980s with Steven Hayes and is considered a 'new wave' therapy approach that takes a non-pathologizing view of human problems and suffering and incorporates mindfulness principles into its approach.